is a German and icelandic to english translator.

-Meg is a financial journalist and copy editor by day, and a literary translator and poet by night.
+Meg Matich is AN editor by daY and aN Icelandic translator by night.

-She's a former language specialist for Transparent Languages, where you can read her ramblings on all things Icelandic.
-She's currently at work on an anthology of Icelandic poetry for The Cafe Review (Summer 2018), and a translation of a book of essays dedicated to the former president, Vigdís Finnbogadóttir (Vigdís International Centre 2018).
+She's a former language specialist for Transparent Languages, where you can read her past musings on all things Icelandic.
+She recently published an anthology of Icelandic poetry for The Cafe Review (Summer 2018), and is currently at work on a translation of a book of essays dedicated to the former president, Vigdís Finnbogadóttir.

 Meg Matich is co-founder of Rauða Skáldahúsið (The Poetry Brothel Reykjavik), a poetry cabaret in Reykjavik that uses the trope of the brothel to facilitate the sale of private poetry readings.
 Its project is to transform poetry into an interactive, vulnerable experience for audiences.